ethereum-optimism/community-hub/src/docs/governance/retropgf-3.md

 ## FAQ
 **Q: Does my contribution need to have taken place between the end of round 2 and beginning of round 3?**
-A: No, all contributions have supported the development and adoption of Optimism are considered, no matter when they took place
+A: No, all contributions that have supported the development and adoption of Optimism are considered, no matter when they took place

 **Q: How does Voting work?**
 A: Details around round 3 voting will be shared in the coming months